Robert Seyfarth (scientist): Research

-From 1992 to 2008, Seyfarth and Cheney studied vocal communication and social structure of chacma baboons, at the Moremi Game Reserve in Botswana.
+From 1992 to 2008, Seyfarth and Cheney studied vocal communication and social structure of chacma baboons at the Moremi Game Reserve in Botswana.
 This research was summarized in their book Baboon Metaphysics (2007).
 (Note: The title is based on a comment by Charles Darwin: "He who understands baboon would do more towards metaphysics than Locke.")
 Seyfarth and Cheney studied baboon vocalizations, social relationships, and social cognition, with a particular interest in factors that contribute to baboon fitness.
 Their research showed that baboons are acutely aware of hierarchies and relationships in the group they belong to.
-Baboon mothers who build good relationships with other adults greatly increase the chance of their offspring's survival.
+Baboon mothers who build healthy relationships with other adults greatly increase the chance of their offspring's survival.
 According to Seyfarth, the rules for successful baboons are, "like [those] in a Jane Austen novel, be nice to your relatives and get in with the high-ranking relatives".

 The Animal Behavior Society has described Seyfarth and Cheney as "pre-eminent leaders not just in primate communication but in the field of animal communication as a whole."